dspeyer/dspeyer.github.io/magic.md

 Phantoms who eschew Necromancy and inhabit more constructed spirit bodies are known as demi-liches.
 And while they still require the Ambiguous Soul feat, they have a choice of which spirit category to emulate.

 Phantoms who eschew Ambiguous Soul and preserve their entire self may still use Elemental Manipulator effects as a crude approximation of a body.
+Animated elements do not provide senses, however, so such phantoms use some combination of Sight feats, Telepathy, and Scrying.